Parkinson's Dysbiome Transplant: FMT Study in Mice

 • A 52% decrease in striatal dopamine levels, where dopamine is a brain chemical essential for coordinated movement.

-Tyrosine hydroxylase is a key enzyme in making dopamine, making TH+ cells a strong marker for dopamine-producing neurons.
+Tyrosine hydroxylase is a central enzyme in making dopamine, making TH+ cells a strong marker for dopamine-producing neurons.
 The specific loss of these neurons in the nigrostriatal pathway is a defining feature of Parkinson's disease [5].

 Additional Pathological Features